Sharp Fuss-Catalan thresholds in graph bootstrap percolation: Sharp lower bound

 \subsection{$(r-2)_*$-BP on TCs}

 Recall that the graph formed by the edges (both red and black) in a TC is a $K_r$-tree (see Definition \ref{D_Kr_tree}.)
-We have found that a direct analysis of IntR steps in a TC with some interaction with costly step difficult.
-Instead, we aim to obtain some control on their spread indirectly, using the following modified version of the $(r-2)$-neighbor bootstrap percolation process on a $K_r$-tree.
+We have found it difficult to directly analyze the spread of IntR steps throughout a TC after it interacts with costly steps.
+Instead, we control this spread indirectly, using the following modified version of the $(r-2)$-neighbor bootstrap percolation process on a $K_r$-tree.

+In what follows, it will be helpful to think of $T$ as some tree part in a WG, and the set $S\subset V(T)$ as the locations where it has interacted with costly steps.
+As we will see, the following vertex dynamics are chosen in such a way that if an edge is added to $T$ by the $K_r$-dynamics, then both of its endpoints are eventually infected by the vertex dynamics.
+In our applications of this process, the infected vertices will represent locations where we lose control over the spread of edges by the $K_r$-dynamics, and so we will usually assume (the worst case scenario) that they induce a clique.

 \begin{definition}[$(r-2)_*$-BP] Let $T$ be a $K_r$-tree and $S\subset V(T)$ a set of {\it seeds}, which we consider to be initially {\it infected}.
 Then, in each step of the process, either \begin{itemize} \item {\it (usual step)} some vertex $v$ with at least $r-2$ infected neighbors becomes infected; or else \item {\it (special step)} if no such $v$ exists, but for some internal edge $e$, there are two cliques $H_i\neq H_j$ containing $e$ such that $H_i$ has $r-4$ infected vertices and $H_j$ has $1$ infected vertex, and all $r-3$ of these vertices are not in $e$, then we infect an arbitrarily chosen vertex $u\in e$; and otherwise, \item {\it (terminal step)} if neither type of step is possible, then the process terminates. \end{itemize} We call this process {\it $(r-2)_*$-BP} on $T$, and let $\langle S;T\rangle_*$ denote the set of eventually infected vertices in $T$ started with the seed set $S$. \end{definition}